-Well-Being Life Satisfaction and Vitality

-To measure life satisfaction, we selected the item "In the previous week, I was satisfied with my life." of the Satisfaction with Life Scale30 in line with the study of Brenning et al.31 We did the same for vitality based on the Subjective Vitality Scale scale ("In the previous week, I felt energized"32) and asked participants to report on a scale ranging from 1 ("seldom or never, less than 1 day") to 4 ("mostly or all the time, 5 to 7 days").
-We chose this single item method for the sake of practicality33 while losing little validity of these measures.34
+Life Satisfaction and Vitality.
+To measure life satisfaction, we selected the item "In the previous week, I was satisfied with my life." of the Satisfaction with Life Scale30 in line with the study of Brenning et al., 202231.
+We did the same for vitality based on the Subjective Vitality Scale scale ("In the previous week, I felt energized"32) and asked participants to report on a scale ranging from 1 ("seldom or never, less than 1 day") to 4 ("mostly or all the time, 5 to 7 days").
+We chose this single item method for the sake of practicality33 while losing little validity of these measures34.

-Depressive and Anxiety symptoms

-We assessed depressive symptoms by means of a 6-item version of the Center for Epidemiological Studies-Depression scale (CES-D^{35,36}).
+Depressive and Anxiety symptoms.
+We assessed depressive symptoms by means of a 6item version of the Center for Epidemiological Studies-Depression scale (CES-D^{35,36}).
 We measured anxiety symptoms with a 4-item version of the State Trait Anxiety Inventory (STAI37).
-We added one item from the full version of the STAI to tap into anxiety in a more direct way (ie, "I felt anxious").
-The stem (ie, "During the past week") preceded all items and participants provided their answers on a scale ranging from 1 ("seldom or never, less than 1 day") to 4 ("mostly or all the time, 5 to 7 days").
-Internal consistencies were acceptable for both depressive symptoms ($\alpha{between} = 0.76$; $\alpha{within} = 0.61$) and anxiety symptoms ($\alpha{between} = 0.73$; $\alpha{within} = 0.59$).
+We added one item from the full version of the STAI to tap into anxiety in a more direct way (i.e., "I felt anxious").
+The stem (i.e., "During the past week") preceded all items and participants provided their answers on a scale ranging from 1 ("seldom or never, less than 1 day") to 4 ("mostly or all the time, 5 to 7 days").
+Internal consistencies were acceptable for both depressive symptoms ($a{between}$ = .76; a{within} = .61) and anxiety symptoms ($a{between}$ = .73; a{within} = .59).

-Hospitalizations

-We secured data on hospitalizations from Sciensano, the national public health institute.2 As this parameter comes in exponentials, we log-transformed this variable to include it in linear analyses.
-The hospitalization numbers relied on the same data collection protocol throughout the period covered in our study (See Figure S1, Supplementary file 1).
+Hospitalizations.
+We secured data on hospitalizations from Sciensano, the national public health institute2.
+As this parameter comes in exponentials, we log-transformed this variable to include it in linear analyses.
+The hospitalization numbers relied on the same data collection protocol throughout the period covered in our study (see Figure S1).

-Stringency of the Measures

-To operationalize the strictness of the implemented measures, we used the Stringency index.5 These authors tracked the strictness of measures across the world and generated the Oxford COVID-19 Government Response Tracker (OxCGRT).
-OxCGRT provides a percentage representing the level of stringency of restrictions across time and relies on nine indicators: school closures, workplace closures, cancellation of public events, restrictions on public gatherings, closures of public transport, stay-at-home requirements, public information campaigns, restrictions on domestic movements, and international travel controls.
-The index on a given day corresponds to the mean score of the nine metrics, each ranging from 0 (the most lenient restrictions) to 100 (the most severe restrictions; See Figure S2).
+Stringency of the measures.
+To operationalize the strictness of the implemented measures, we used the Stringency index5.
+These authors tracked the strictness of measures across the world and generated the Oxford COVID-19 Government Response Tracker (OxCGRT).
+OxCGRT provides a percentage representing the level of stringency of restrictions across time and relies on nine indicators: school closures, workplace closures, cancellation of public events, restrictions on public gatherings, closures of public transport, stay-at-home requirements, public information compaigns, restrictions on domestic movements, and international travel controls.
+The index on a give day corresponds to the mean score of the nine metrics, each ranging from 0 (the most lenient restrictions) to 100 (the most severe restrictions; see Figure S2).